-The news last fall in 2017 that Monica Barry ’20, a double major in English and History, had been selected to study at the University of Oxford brought tears to her eyes.
+The news in the fall of 2017 that Monica Barry ’20, a double major in English and History, had been selected to study at the University of Oxford brought tears to her eyes.

 “I feel so fortunate.
-I can’t even put into words how much it means to have this opportunity.
+I can’t even put into words how much it meant to have this opportunity.
 Oxford is a dream school,” says Monica, who has returned to Dominican after spending the fall 2018 semester at Oxford.
 “I’m so thankful to the donors and Dominican.
 It really solidifies how happy I am here.”

-Monica and Lily Dubuc ’19, who will also attend Oxford during spring 2019, were nominated by Dominican faculty to receive the Thomas and Joanne Peterson Endowed Scholarship for Dominican Scholars at Oxford.
+Monica and Lily Dubuc ’19, who is attending Oxford during spring 2019, were nominated by Dominican faculty to receive the Thomas and Joanne Peterson Endowed Scholarship for Dominican Scholars at Oxford.

-Now in its fifth year, the unique program is offered by Dominican and St Catherine’s College, one of the University of Oxford’s 44 autonomous colleges and permanent private halls.
+Now in its sixth year, the unique program is offered by Dominican and St Catherine’s College, one of the University of Oxford’s 44 autonomous colleges and permanent private halls.

-Monica is studying European World History from 1914-45 and Late Victorian and Edwardian Literature using the tutorial method, a unique and highly personalized style of instruction that is the central feature of an Oxford education.
-She also has had the opportunity to experience the many college traditions at Oxford, including eating dinners in the Formal Hall where faculty and fellows sit at the High Table.
+Monica was studying European World History from 1914-45 and Late Victorian and Edwardian Literature using the tutorial method, a unique and highly personalized style of instruction that is the central feature of an Oxford education.
+She also had the opportunity to experience the many college traditions at Oxford, including eating dinners in the Formal Hall where faculty and fellows sit at the High Table.

 The program was announced in 2015 by Dominican President Mary B. Marcy, who earned her doctorate and master’s degrees in political science from Oxford.
 Since then, six Dominican undergraduates have studied at Oxford at Dominican Scholars.